 6. Small Claims Court

 Security deposit conflicts are fairly common in the state of New York.
 A New York tenant may move out thinking that they have left the unit just like they found it.
 However, the landlord may think otherwise and deduct a portion of their security deposit to cater for some repairs.

 Small Claims Courts are established to determine who is right in these situations.
-The Small Claims Court in New York allows lawsuits amounting up to a maximum of $10,000.
+The New York Small Claims Court allows lawsuits amounting up to a maximum of $10,000.

 Disclaimer: This blog shouldn’t be used as a substitute for qualified legal advice from a licensed lawyer.
 Landlord and tenant rights and responsibilities, and laws in general, keep on changing, and this blog might not be up-to-date when you read it.